gdgnuernberg/arcore-meet-andy/README.md

     <meta-data android:name="com.google.ar.core" android:value="required" />
 </application>
 ```
-* `AndroidManifest.xml`: We also have to request access to some needed features and permissions.
+* `AndroidManifest.xml`: We also have to be granted access to some features and permissions.
 Add the following inside the manifest tag.
 ``` xml
 <manifest
     ... >